Digital graffiti

 Digital graffiti is the act of creating graffiti art using a computer vision system.
 Various groups and companies have pioneered digital graffiti since technology advances made it possible.
 Most notably is the Graffiti Research Lab based in the US with their L.A.S.E.R.
 Tag system.

 Inspired by the New York laser graffiti movement, in 2008 the first commercially available digital graffiti wall was produced by Luma, named the YrWall.
-A specially adapted spray can emits IR light instead of paint, which is then tracked by a computer vision system to recreate the "sprayed" image onto the wall using a projector.
+A specially adapted spray can emit IR light instead of paint, which is then tracked by a computer vision system to recreate the "sprayed" image onto the wall using a projector.

-Any system that allows art to be created on a large scale in a similar manner to more traditional graffiti falls under the heading digital graffiti.
+Any system that allows art to be created on a large scale similarly to more traditional graffiti falls under the heading digital graffiti.